torsello/dockerReservas/README.md

 - Open terminal
 - Go to the directory where docker-compose is located
-- run the next line
+- Run the next line

 ```bash
 docker-compose up